roughike/streaming_shared_preferences/README.md

 );
 ```

-Depending on your use case, you need to provided a non-null `SampleObject.empty()` that represents a sane default for your custom type when it's not there just yet.
+Depending on your use case, you need to provided a non-null `SampleObject.empty()` that represents a sane default for your custom type when the value is not loaded just yet.

 ### Using JsonAdapter with built_value